A canoe in the Boundary Waters

 • Toiletries

-• A compass, flashlight, Boundary Waters map and any other wayfinding equipment plus spare batteries
+• A compass, flashlight, Boundary Waters map and any other wayfinding equipment

-• Fishing gear if you plan to drop a line in the water
+• Fishing gear, if you plan to drop a line in the water

 • A water bottle and water purification tablets (or pump)